reemSameh21/object-detection-and-image-captioning/README.md

 3. Add your **Streamlit API Key** to your GitHub repository's secrets under `Settings > Secrets > Actions > New repository secret` with the key `STREAMLIT_API_KEY`.

 Once configured, every change pushed to the `main` branch will trigger an automatic build and deploy process.

----

-## Troubleshooting

-- **Webcam Access Issue**: Ensure your browser or system allows access to the webcam if you're using the real-time image capture feature.
-- **Streamlit Deployment Issues**: If Streamlit fails to deploy, check the logs in the GitHub Actions tab of your repository to identify any issues.
-- **Model Loading Error**: Ensure you have an active internet connection, as the models will be downloaded from Hugging Face the first time you run the app.

----

-## Learning Outcomes

-By completing this project, you will:
-- Gain experience using **pre-trained models** for object detection and image captioning.
-- Learn how to build and deploy a **Streamlit web application**.
-- Understand how to implement **CI/CD pipelines** using **GitHub Actions**.
-- Work with **real-time webcam input** for image processing tasks.

----